What is PIK Interest?

 - If the circularity cell ($K$4) is set to 1, the circuit breaker is turned off

-If the cash interest component did not exist and instead of the interest was PIK, no cash interest would be paid throughout the term of the loan.
+If the cash interest component did not exist and the form of interest was instead PIK, no cash interest would be paid throughout the term of the loan.

-Once the debt matures, the original debt principal and all of the accrued interest would need to be repaid by the borrower.
+Once the debt matures, the borrower must repay the original debt principal and all of the accrued interest.

 But in our simplified example, the subordinated notes balance at the end of each period is equal to the sum of the PIK beginning balance and PIK interest accrued.